apache/comdev-site/source/newbiefaq.md

 code will emerge from that community.
 That is, when people with similar needs come together they will work out a way of solving their common problems.
-For this reason we created the Community Development project (where you are right now)d.
+For this reason we created the Community Development project (where you are right now).
 The ASF has grown to be very large and, from the outside, can look too mature for newcomers and novices.
 However, these communities seek to be flat in structure.
 No single person in any community has more influence than the next; a newcomer with a good